BaluMediaServer/BaluMediaServer/README.md

     - Full IntelliSense support in Visual Studio and VS Code
     - Auto-generated API documentation capability
     - Improved code maintainability and developer experience

+- v1.5.3: Unit Testing Infrastructure.
+Added comprehensive unit test suite using xUnit and FluentAssertions.

+  - **Test Project**: `BaluMediaServer.Tests` targeting `net9.0` with file linking approach for cross-targeting compatibility

+  - **Test Coverage (134 tests)**:
+    - `VideoProfileTests` (22 tests): Quality clamping, name sanitization, default values
+    - `ServerConfigurationTests` (27 tests): All property defaults, HTTPS config, camera settings
+    - `EventBussTests` (7 tests): Command propagation, multiple subscribers, unsubscribe handling
+    - `RtspRequestTests` (21 tests): CSeq parsing, header handling, property initialization
+    - `EnumTests` (57 tests): AuthType, CodecType, BussCommand value validation and parsing

+  - **Tools**: xUnit, FluentAssertions, Coverlet for code coverage

+  - **Run Tests**:
+    ```bash
+    cd BaluMediaServer.Tests
+    dotnet test
+    dotnet test --collect:"XPlat Code Coverage"
+    ```

+- v1.5.4: Critical Bug Fixes for Server Startup and MJPEG Streaming.
+This release addresses multiple issues that could cause the server to fail silently or MJPEG streaming to not transmit video.

+  - **Fixed Wrong Event Unsubscription in Server.cs**:

+  - Problem: When stopping the back camera via `BussCommand.STOP_CAMERA_BACK`, the code was incorrectly unsubscribing from `OnFrontFrameAvailable` instead of `OnBackFrameAvailable`.
+This caused event handler leaks and potential memory issues.

+  - Fix: Corrected the event unsubscription to use `OnBackFrameAvailable` for the back camera service.

+  - **Fixed MJPEG Server Initialization Issues**:

+  - Problem: The `MjpegServer` was being created with default parameters at field initialization, causing:
+    - Memory leak from orphaned event subscriptions (the initial instance subscribed to static events but was replaced in the constructor)
+    - Lost configuration when MJPEG server was recreated (only `quality` parameter was passed, losing port, authentication, HTTPS settings, etc.)

+  - Fix:
+    - Added stored fields for all MJPEG server settings (`_mjpegServerPort`, `_mjpegUseHttps`, `_mjpegCertificatePath`, `_mjpegCertificatePassword`)
+    - Created `CreateMjpegServer()` helper method that uses all stored configuration
+    - Changed `_mjpegServer` to nullable with proper null checks throughout
+    - All MJPEG server recreation points now use the helper method with full configuration

+  - **Fixed Channel Initialization Race Condition in Camera Services**:

+  - Problem: In both `BackCameraService` and `FrontCameraService`, the camera capture was started BEFORE the frame channel was created.
+This caused:
+    - `NullReferenceException` if frames arrived immediately after starting capture
+    - Potential frame loss during the race window
+    - The `BoundedChannelFullMode.Wait` setting could block the native camera callback thread

+  - Fix:
+    - Reordered initialization to create the channel BEFORE starting camera capture
+    - Changed `BoundedChannelFullMode.Wait` to `DropOldest` to prevent blocking the camera callback thread (real-time video should drop old frames, not block)
+    - Added null checks in `OnFrameAvailable()`, `StopCapture()`, and `Dispose()` methods

+  - **Impact**: These fixes resolve issues where the server would appear to start successfully but:
+    - MJPEG streaming would not transmit any video
+    - Camera services could crash on first frame
+    - Event handlers could leak memory over time

+- v1.5.5: Critical Server Startup Fix (EnableServer Flag).
+This release fixes a critical bug where servers created using `ServerConfiguration` would never start.

+  - **Fixed Missing EnableServer Configuration Property**:

+  - Problem: When using the `Server(ServerConfiguration config)` constructor, the internal `_enabled` flag was always set to `false`.
+This caused `Server.Start()` to return immediately without actually starting the server, as the start logic checks `if (_enabled && !IsRunning)` before proceeding.

+  - Root Cause: The `ServerConfiguration` class was missing the `EnableServer` property.
+Since `bool` defaults to `false` in C#, any server created via the configuration constructor would have `_enabled = false`, silently preventing startup.

+  - Fix:
+    - Added `EnableServer` property to `ServerConfiguration` class with default value of `true`
+    - Server constructor now correctly reads this value: `_enabled = configuration.EnableServer`
+    - Added comprehensive XML documentation explaining the property's purpose

+  - **Impact**: This was a critical bug that caused servers initialized with `ServerConfiguration` to appear to start (no errors thrown) but never actually accept connections.
+The `Start()` method would return `false` silently.
+This fix ensures servers start correctly by default.

+  - **Migration Note**: Existing code using `ServerConfiguration` will now work correctly without any changes, as `EnableServer` defaults to `true`.
+If you need to disable a server, explicitly set `EnableServer = false`.

 ---